rust-lang/project-error-handling/README.md

 interested in attending our meetings but can't due to a schedule conflist please let us know on the [scheduling issue] so we can best accommodate everyone.

-If you'd like to participate be sure to check out any of our [open issues] on this repository.

-We also participate on [Zulip][chat-link], feel free to introduce yourself over there and ask us any questions you have.

 [open issues]: /issues
 [scheduling issue]: /issues/2